cbonoz/chainlink21/README.md

 </pre>

 Sponsors:
-Chainlink: Each listed property is deployed as it's own distinct smart contract.
+Chainlink: Each listed property is deployed as its own distinct smart contract.
 The smart contract maintains the owner and listing terms, as well as all the payers.
 A chainlink API call is made to fetch information ( appraise value, lat/lng location) dynamically about the property and save it to each contract.
 Moralis: Distributed mutable data storage for the marketplace metadata.
-Each contract / deployment is saved to a Moralis location.
+Each contract/deployment is saved to a Moralis location.
 Moralis also facilitates app authentication.
 IPFS / Filecoin: Store property files, any signatures, and proof of ownership (ex: deed/title documents).
 NFTPort: NFT issuance for the issued real estate backed NFT (minting).
 Alchemy: Maintains app high availability and serves app requests for the demo (could be updated to serve a production deployment).
-SmartZip: At or near time of deployment, the property could be appraised.
+SmartZip: At or near the time of deployment, the property could be appraised.

 ### Running the app